SnivyFilms/SfsTF2ServeMeDiscordBot/README.md

 # SFS TF2 Serveme Discord Bot.

-This is a discord bot, coded in C# that is designed to use [na.serveme.tf](https://na.serveme.tf/) api to find servers, reserve servers, and update pre-existing reservations ready to go out of the box.
+This is a discord bot, coded in C# that is designed to use [na.serveme.tf](https://na.serveme.tf/), [serveme.tf](https://serveme.tf/), [au.serveme.tf](https://au.serveme.tf/), and [sea.serveme.tf](https://sea.serveme.tf/) apis to find servers, reserve servers, and update pre-existing reservations ready to go out of the box.

 > [!WARNING]
-> You will need to setup an appsettings.json file for a discord bot token and a na.serveme.tf api key in the directory where the console program is built, such as \bin\[debug/release]\net8.0
+> You will need to setup an appsettings.json file for a discord bot token and serveme api keys in the directory where the console program is built, such as \bin\[debug/release]\net8.0
 > ```
 > {
 >   "DiscordToken" : "Your Discord Bot Key"
+>   "ServemeApiKeyNA": "Your NA Serveme API Key"
+>   "ServemeApiKeyEU": "Your EU Serveme API Key"
+>   "ServemeApiKeyAU": "Your AU Serveme API Key"
->   "ServemeApiKey" : "Your na.serveme.tf API Key"
+>   "ServemeApiKeySEA": "Your SEA Serveme API Key"
 > }
 > ```